How Long Do MacBooks Last? Pro & Air Lifespan

 Answer: 4-7 years

 If you're unfamiliar with the differences between MacBook models, the MacBook Air is lighter, thinner, and has a less powerful processor than the MacBook Pro.
 The average length of time a MacBook Air is expected to last is between 4–7 years, however, this can potentially be longer if you only use your MacBook Air for light tasks.
+This means that a 2019 MacBook might be able to last a couple more years.

 How Long Do MacBook Airs Last with Heavy Use?